nehbehl/nd0821-c3-starter-code/starter/model_card_done.md

 This has been performed with the Census Income Data Set.

 ## Metrics
-Calculates precision, recall and fbeta for metrics.
+Calculates precision, recall and fbeta - 0.6510791366906474 0.5782747603833865 0.6125211505922166

 ## Ethical Considerations
+This model is not ideal for a real business use case and should be checked for bias.

 ## Caveats and Recommendations
+This model has not been checked for bias so not recommended for production directly.